Israel is trying to keep out Russian oligarchs fleeing sanctions — but some have already arrived

 A number of wealthy Russian Jews applied for Israeli citizenship after Russia annexed Crimea from Ukraine in 2014, in part to evade resulting U.S. sanctions.
 In Israel, they benefited from a law exempting new immigrants from declaring or paying taxes on their income for 10 years.
 The law was used as a loophole for international money laundering and transformed seaside cities such as Tel Aviv, Caesarea and Herzliya into playgrounds for the ultrarich.

-These businessmen — including Abramovich and billionaire banker Mikhail Fridman — not only have Israeli passports, but also often own luxury villas and maintain political ties and status as high-level donors and investors in the Israeli economy.
+These business executives — including Abramovich and billionaire banker Mikhail Fridman — not only have Israeli passports, but also often own luxury villas and maintain political ties and status as high-level donors and investors in the Israeli economy.

 Abramovich, who was placed last week on a U.K. government sanctions list, acquired Israeli citizenship in 2018 and became one of the largest donors to Israeli and Jewish organizations.
-In late February, as Russian troops encroached on Ukraine’s borders, Abramovich made an “eight-figure” donation to Yad Vashem, Israel’s official Holocaust memorial and museum, according to the organization’s chairman, Dani Dayan.
+In late February, as Russian troops encroached on Ukraine’s borders, Abramovich made a donation that was in the “eight figures” to Yad Vashem, Israel’s official Holocaust memorial and museum, according to the organization’s chairman, Dani Dayan.

 Israel’s Holocaust museum is so dependent on a Russian oligarch that it wants to protect him from sanctions

-Leonid Nevzlin, a Russian-Israeli billionaire who is critical of Russian President Vladimir Putin and the businessmen in his orbit, said Abramovich and others became “Jewish philanthropists, let’s say not from the bottom of their heart, but for protection worldwide.”
+Leonid Nevzlin, a Russian-Israeli billionaire who is critical of Russian President Vladimir Putin and the business executives in his orbit, said Abramovich and others became “Jewish philanthropists, let’s say not from the bottom of their heart, but for protection worldwide.”

 “It looks sometimes like they try to use charity money to get influence here and abroad,” he said from his office in Herzliya, in the same neighborhood where, in 2020, Abramovich bought Israel’s most expensive home for $70 million.